 Results document that 81% of companies were targets of payment fraud in the year before.
 This is the second highest percentage reported since 2009, showing that businesses were more at risk for fraudulent transactions.

-Because security is such a cause for concern when it comes to ACH and wire payments and keeping your business’ financial information safe, it is important to be proactive.
+Security is such a cause for concern for ACH and wire payments.
+To keep your financial information safe, it is important to be proactive.
 Introducing these methods will lessen the likelihood of ACH and wire fraud and help monitor your business accounts as often as possible to recover any stolen funds you discover missing:

 - Use a credit only account for issuing ACH and wire transactions.
 Allow no debits on this account.